Genocides in history (World War I through World War II): Crimean Tatars

 Many activists, politicians, scholars and historians go even further and consider this deportation a crime of genocide.
 Professor Lyman H. Legters argued that the Soviet penal system, combined with its resettlement policies, should count as genocidal since the sentences were borne most heavily specifically on certain ethnic groups, and that a relocation of these ethnic groups, whose survival depends on ties to its particular homeland, "had a genocidal effect remediable only by restoration of the group to its homeland".
 Soviet dissidents Ilya Gabay and Pyotr Grigorenko both classified the event as a genocide.
 Historian Timothy Snyder included it in a list of Soviet policies that "meet the standard of genocide."

-On 12 December 2015, the Ukrainian Parliament issued a resolution recognizing this event as genocide and established 18 May as the "Day of Remembrance for the victims of the Crimean Tatar genocide."
-The parliament of Latvia recognized the event as an act of genocide on 9 May 2019.
+On 12 December 2015, the Ukrainian Parliament issued a resolution recognising this event as genocide and established 18 May as the "Day of Remembrance for the victims of the Crimean Tatar genocide."
+The parliament of Latvia recognised the event as an act of genocide on 9 May 2019.
 The Parliament of Lithuania did the same on 6 June 2019.
-Canadian Parliament passed a motion on 10 June 2019, recognizing the Crimean Tatar deportation of 1944 (Sürgünlik) as a genocide perpetrated by Soviet dictator Stalin, designating 18 May to be a day of remembrance.
+Canadian Parliament passed a motion on 10 June 2019, recognising the Crimean Tatar deportation of 1944 as a genocide perpetrated by Stalin, designating 18 May to be a day of remembrance.

+Transcarpathia

+Genocide scholar Raz Segal considers the coercive Magyarisation policy and violent actions of Miklos Horthy's Kingdom of Hungary towards all inhabitants of Transcarpathia considered non-Hungarian (including Rusyns and Jews) to constitute a genocide.

+United States

+The Osage Indian murders was a plot by William King Hale and others to kill full-blood Osage to gain the mineral rights for their reservation.
+The events have been characterised as a genocide due to the intentions of its perpetrators to destroy the Osage nation.
+While some label the murders themselves as an instance of genocide, others include the murders in a longer process of genocide against the Osage nation.
+Estimates vary widely as to the percentage of the Osage nation killed in the murders, with the lowest estimate being 10% of 591 full-blood Osage being killed.